zuri-training/T_C_Gen-TeamNewt2w/README.md

 3. Can generate selected files with the right data and information
 4. Allowed to export, download, share and use website embed
 5. Allow user save data and come back to download

-- To have access as a regsitered user, kindly use the following credentials:
-- username:
-- password:

 ## Tech Stack